max-mapper/concat-stream/readme.md

 was written to the stream.
 Data can be written to `writable` as strings, Buffers, arrays of byte integers, and Uint8Arrays.

 By default `concat-stream` will give you back the same data type as the type of the first buffer written to the stream.
-Use `opts.encoding` to set what format `data` should be returned as, e.g. if you if you don't want to rely on the built-in type checking or for some other reason.
+Use `opts.encoding` to set what format `data` should be returned as, e.g. if you don't want to rely on the built-in type checking or for some other reason.

 * `string` - get a string
 * `buffer` - get back a Buffer